d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

-Finally, it is important to remember that when you deploy machine learning systems you aren't simply minimizing negative log likelihood or maximizing accuracy—you are automating some kind of decision process.
+Finally, it is important to remember that when you deploy machine learning systems you are not simply minimizing negative log likelihood or maximizing accuracy—you are automating some kind of decision process.
 Often the automated decision-making systems that we deploy can have consequences for those subject to its decisions.